timmyd7777/SSCore/README.md

 - **_SSCoordinates:_** This class converts rectangular and spherical coordinates between different astronomical reference frames (fundamental/ICRS, equatorial, ecliptic, galactic, local horizon) at a particular time and geographic location.
 It also handles precession, nutation, aberration, refraction, and other coordinate-related issues.
 - **_SSIdentifier:_** This class represents object identifiers used in a wide variety of astronomical catalogs with a unified system of 64-bit integers, and contains methods for converting identifiers from string representations ("HR 7001", "NGC 1976", etc.) to 64-bit integers and vice-versa.
 - **_SSJPLDEphemeris:_** This class reads JPL's binary DE43x series of ephemeris files and computes very fast, accurate lunar and planetary positions from them.
+- **_SSPSEphemeris:_** Implements Paul Schlyter's planetary and lunar ephemeris, described [here](http://stjarnhimlen.se/comp/ppcomp.html).
+This is the simplest way to compute planetary/lunar positions with an accuracy of 1-2 arc minutes; SSCore uses it as a fallback when the JPL DE ephemeris is not available.
 - **_SSMatrix:_** Represents a 3x3 matrix, with routines for performing matrix and vector-matrix arithmetic.
 - **_SSObject:_** Base class for all types of celestial objects (stars, planets, constellations, etc.)
 - **_SSOrbit:_** This class stores Keplerian orbital elements, computes position/velocity at a given time from them, and vice-versa.